alfie-ns/StaffSync-APP/docs/Report_COMP2000_StaffSync.md

 - Employee data protection

   - The application handles sensitive personal information including salaries and joining dates
-  - All data is transmitted securely through HTTPS
   - Users can only access their own information
   - Administrators have restricted access based on their role